nextbreakpoint/nextfractal/README.md

 NextFractal depends on several thirdparty libraries including FreeImage, FFmpeg, ANTLR, and other software from Apache Software Foundation.

-NextFractal contains code ported to Java from C/C++ code of open source projects Xaos and ContextFree.
+NextFractal contains code derived from Xaos and ContextFree (C/C++ code ported to Java).

 ## DESCRIPTION

 NextFractal is an application for creating fractals and other algorithmically generated images.
-Images are generated from a script and some parameters.
+Images are generated from instructions contained in a script.
 NextFractal provides tools for rendering fractals, creating time-based and event-based animations, organising images, and exporting images and animations.

 NextFractal is currently able to interpret two scripting languages: Mandelbrot and CFDG.
 Mandelbrot is a domain specific language for creating images of the Mandelbrot’s set (and its variants, such as Julia and Fatou sets).
 CFDG is a context-free grammar for creating images by an iterative process.